zamrokk/marketpulse/docs/src/test.md

      // BET SCENARIO

-     //FIXME test suite is so crap that a full scenario should be contained inside the same 'it' , otherwise the full context is reset describe("scenario", () => {
+     //full scenario should be contained inside the same 'it' , otherwise the full context is reset describe("scenario", () => {
        let betTrump1Id: bigint = BigInt(0);
        let betKamala2Id: string = "";
        let betKeys: bigint[] = [];

-       it("should run the full scenario", async () => {
+       it("should run the full scenario correctly", async () => {
-         console.log("should return a list of empty bets");
+         console.log("Initialization should return a list of empty bets");
          const {
            marketpulseContract,
            owner: alice,